Marcel

 In Azure Virtual Desktop, session hosts in host pools are providing remote applications or desktops to users.
 A session host is an object in a host pool.
 The session host is NOT the virtual machine (you can see in Azure in the Azure Virtual Machine view) but has a reference in a property to the virtual machine:

 The session host (object) is relevant for Azure Virtual Desktop.
-And is reporting the “state” to the AVD backend.
-The important states for a session host are:
+And is reporting the "state" to the AVD backend.
+The important states for a session host are: - Available (the session host is ready to accept connections) - Unavailable (the session host is not ready and mostly off/deallocated) - Shutdown (the session host is off/deallocated) - Other, which are not relevant in this case

 The AVD agents installed on the virtual machine report the state of the session host.
 So, the virtual machine is responsible for the state of the session host object in a pool.